GSM: GSM security

 Since 2000, different efforts have been made in order to crack the A5 encryption algorithms.
 Both A5/1 and A5/2 algorithms have been broken, and their cryptanalysis has been revealed in the literature.
 As an example, Karsten Nohl developed a number of rainbow tables (static values which reduce the time needed to carry out an attack) and have found new sources for known plaintext attacks.
-He said that it is possible to build "a full GSM interceptor ...from open-source components" but that they had not done so because of legal concerns.
+He said that it is possible to build "a full GSM interceptor ... from open-source components" but that they had not done so because of legal concerns.
 Nohl claimed that he was able to intercept voice and text conversations by impersonating another user to listen to voicemail, make calls, or send text messages using a seven-year-old Motorola cellphone and decryption software available for free online.

 GSM uses General Packet Radio Service (GPRS) for data transmissions like browsing the web.
 The most commonly deployed GPRS ciphers were publicly broken in 2011.

 The researchers revealed flaws in the commonly used GEA/1 and GEA/2 (standing for GPRS Encryption Algorithms 1 and 2) ciphers and published the open-source "gprsdecode" software for sniffing GPRS networks.
 They also noted that some carriers do not encrypt the data (i.e., using GEA/0) in order to detect the use of traffic or protocols they do not like (e.g., Skype), leaving customers unprotected.
 GEA/3 seems to remain relatively hard to break and is said to be in use on some more modern networks.
 If used with USIM to prevent connections to fake base stations and downgrade attacks, users will be protected in the medium term, though migration to 128-bit GEA/4 is still recommended.

 The first public cryptanalysis of GEA/1 and GEA/2 (also written GEA-1 and GEA-2) was done in 2021.
 It concluded that although using a 64-bit key, the GEA-1 algorithm actually provides only 40 bits of security, due to a relationship between two parts of the algorithm.
-The researchers found that this relationship was very unlikely to have happened if it wasn't intentional.
+The researchers found that this relationship was very unlikely to have happened if it was not intentional.
 This may have been done in order to satisfy European controls on export of cryptographic programs.